 Many people share the same experiences while in waking consciousness, but we all interpret it uniquely.
 It is why several people who see the same thing describe it in different ways.
 It’s the reason why witness statements are often inaccurate.
 However, do we “really” share the same experience of existence?

 What is Non-Ordinary Reality

 Another state of consciousness beyond the default settings is the Shamanic Journey.
 It is probably the first advanced level of consciousness discovered by man.
-This method opens a doorway to a heightened state of awareness Michael Harner calls “The Shamanic State of Consciousness” (SSC).
-Mr. Harner is an anthropologist, author, and modern-day Shaman.
+This method opens a doorway to heightened awareness.
+Mr. Harner is an anthropologist, author, and modern-day Shaman, calls this partition “The Shamanic State of Consciousness” (SSC).
 It uses sound as a gateway.
 Perhaps it is just a signpost pointing us to a greater understanding of reality?

 Our investigation leads us back to our third default state of consciousness, dreams.

 What Are Dreams?

 Dreams and nightmares are an imaginary landscape of the mind.
 We don’t have to use any technique to reach this partition of awareness.
 They are a portal of sorts.
 Some think it’s more than a link to the subconscious mind.
 Is it possible this is a window to some level of existence?
 So, are nightmares a non-ordinary reality?